survivejs/react-book/manuscript/03_webpack_and_react.md

 ### Rendering Through *index.jsx*

 In order to get something to show up at the browser, we'll need to render our `App` through it.
-First, we need to set up an element for React to render into.
-After that, we need to render into it.
-Former can be achieved through JavaScript.

-Instead, in this case I'm going to use a package known as [html-webpack-template](https://www.npmjs.com/package/html-webpack-template).
-It provides a nice amount of customization.
+In this case I'm going to use a package known as [html-webpack-template](https://www.npmjs.com/package/html-webpack-template) as it provides a nice amount of customization.
 For example, you can set up Google Analytics, initial data to bootstrap, and the element into which to render.
 Get it installed through:

 ```bash
 npm i html-webpack-template --save-dev